 - Personal Care: Baby diapers (Newborn-Size 6), Pull-Ups (2T-5T), adult diapers, incontinence pads, baby wipes, pads and tampons, shampoo, and body wash

-- Household Items: Ziplocks and other resealable bags, dishwasher detergent, paper towels, toilet paper and napkins
+- Household Items: Ziplocks and other resealable bags, laundry detergent, dish soap, cleaning spray, paper towels, toilet paper and napkins

 - Misc.
-Other: dog and cat treats, cat litter, and paper bags from grocery stores (not lunch bags)
+Other: dog and cat treats, and paper bags from grocery stores (not lunch bags)

 You can find a list of our most needed donations here: Most Needed Donations